Connect an AWS Account to Guardrails

 Prerequisites

-Switch back to the Guardrails console Account Import browser tab you opened in the previous guide.
-Use the Parent Resource dropdown to select the Sandbox folder as the location to import the account.
+Switch back to the Guardrails console browser tab you opened in the previous guide.
+You should still be on the account configuration step where you downloaded the CloudFormation template.

-Paste the role ARN you obtained from step 7 in the previous guide into the IAM Role ARN field and enter the AWS account ID into the Account ID field.
+Paste the Role ARN you obtained from the CloudFormation stack outputs (Step 7 in the previous guide) into the IAM Role ARN field.

 Wait for the progress bar to complete.
 The time this takes will depend on how many resources are in the account; it is normal for the progress bar to fluctuate in size as new types of resources are discovered.